Foundations Curriculum courses, components & themes

 Themes related to specific content areas

-These are topics that students have identified as needing particular attention, partly because they do not necessarily fit well with either the systems-based or the life-cycle frameworks we are using, and include: medical imaging, pharmacology, nutrition, and humanities.
+These are topics that students have identified as needing particular attention, partly because they do not necessarily fit well with either the systems-based or the life-cycle frameworks we are using, and include: medical imaging, pharmacology, nutrition, public health and humanities.